Happyr/LinkedIn-API-client/Readme.md

 [![Monthly Downloads](https://poser.pugx.org/happyr/linkedin-api-client/d/monthly.png)](https://packagist.org/packages/happyr/linkedin-api-client)

 A PHP library to handle authentication and communication with LinkedIn API.
 The library/SDK helps you to get an access token and when authenticated it helps you to send API requests.
-You will nog get *everything* for free though...
+You will not get *everything* for free though...
 You have to read the [LinkedIn documentation][api-doc-core] to understand how you should query the API.
 We just help you with the boring stuff.